 This year's World Environment Day, a day through which awareness for our natural environment is raised, was celebrated with much gusto as the previous years.
 This year's theme was 'Connecting People to Nature'.
-Across the world, people took part in plantation drives and awareness walks, in a true gesture of cooperative action to mitigate damage towards our collective sha
+Across the world, people took part in plantation drives and awareness walks, in a true gesture of cooperative action to mitigate damage towards our collective shared resources.

 However, two days prior to this, another event in the Nainital district of Uttarakhand, took place that sought to do something similar.
 The scale and reach of this event was made succseful by the outpouring of support by its residents.
 The frequent decline in Nainital lake levels over the last 10 years has been a matter of great concern amongst the people of Nainital.
 Concerned residents of the town led by a group of youngsters (petition drafted by Mr. Vikram Arya, Almuni of the Sherwood School) started a petition to save Nainital lake through an online campaign which received huge attention.
 Not only residents, but including celebrities such as Subha Mudgal, Mohammad Kaif, Pushpesh Pant, Neelesh Misra and Namita Ghokhle showed their support.